macvean/my_first_endpoint/README.md

 First, we need to let the Google service manager know about our API.
 This doesn't deploy our backend, but allows Google Cloud Endpoints to know how our API is designed, allowing us to make use of all its API management functionality.

-Please note, this command is currently in Beta, so if you haven't already, you will need to install the beta components for gcloud.
+Please note, this command is currently in Beta, so if you haven't already, you will need to install the beta components for gcloud (when you run the command, you will be kicked into the download flow automatically, if you need to).

 ```
 gcloud beta service-management deploy swagger.yaml